 You’re a white-identified person who…

-…is floored by the violence you’re seeing in the news against black and brown people, and don’t know how to address it
+…is floored by the violence you’re seeing in the news against BIPOC, and don’t know how to address it.

-…is interested in learning about what it means to be an ally to black and brown communities
+…is interested in learning about what it means to be an ally to BIPOC communities.

-…is an educator or employer who wants to increase racial equity in your classroom, school, or workplace
+…is an educator or employer who wants to decrease white supremacy and increase racial justice in your classroom, school, or workplace.

 Who is this not a good fit for?